MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 - **Monitor background workflow runs for failures**

   In Power Automate, use the **run-after setting** on an action to configure it to run when the previous action fails.
-For example, send a Power Automate mobile notification when the **update a record** action fails, or times out.
+For example, send a Power Automate mobile notification when the **update a row** action fails, or times out.

 ## FAQs